Policies and Procedures

 - Alumni must register through the Alumni Relations Office.
 Registrations accepted by the Alumni Office will be verified two business days prior to the first day of class and are subject to space availability.

 - Alumni will not be added to waitlists when a course is considered full.

 - Alumni Audit applications must be received at least two business days before the first day of the semester.

-- Students wishing to participate in the Alumni Audit program are required to adhere to all college deadlines for withdrawal and payment of tuition and fees.
+- Students wishing to participate in the Alumni Audit program are required to adhere to all university deadlines for withdrawal and payment of tuition and fees.
 Students who fail to withdraw will be charged accordingly.
 Alumni Audits will receive a bill from accounting.